Curt-Park/rainbow-is-all-you-need/README.md

 # Somewhere over the Rainbow, from Cartpole to Pong

 Step-by-step tutorials from DQN to Rainbow, even including learning from demonstrations (DQfD)!
-Every single topic is almost fully self-contained with both theoretical backgrounds and object-oriented implementation, so you can pick any topic in that you are interested, and just learn and run it.
+Every single topic is almost fully self-contained with both theoretical backgrounds and object-oriented implementation, so you can pick any topic in which you are interested, and just learn and run it.

 ## Contents